iSECPartners/Introspy-Android/README.md

 * Log passcode used with a keystore

 ###### FS:
-* Log only some file system access as very noisy
+* Log only some file system accesses as they are very noisy
 * Spot read/write on SD card and the creation of file (or set property) as world readable/writable

 ###### IPC: